Acupuncture & Chinese Medicine: Transitional Doctorate (tDACM)

 The Transitional Doctorate in Acupuncture and Chinese Medicine (transitional DACM) is for graduates from a master’s degree program in acupuncture and Chinese medicine or Oriental medicine who would like to enter the doctoral level by advancing their knowledge and skill sets in integrative, collaborative care.

-Acupuncturists who are interested in teaching, research, and specialization in women’s health or pain management should learn about our post-graduate degree in the DAOM program.
+Acupuncturists interested in teaching, research, and specialization in women’s health or pain management can learn about our post-graduate degree in the DAOM program.

 The American College of Traditional Chinese Medicine has 200 students and a small, intimate campus.
 Students enjoy a low faculty to student ratio, small classes, and close connections with each other and alumni.